|

 War.
 The old nun, who looked like a cross between a bulldog and a catfish,

-with the whiskers to prove it, had been getting it all wrong again--he knew
+with the whiskers to prove it, had been getting it all wrong again--he

-because he wanted to be a marine when he grew up and had read up on all the
+because he wanted to be a marine when he grew up and had read up on all

 famous battles--she was lauding the efforts of Teddy Roosevelt and the